biosustain/pankb/README.md

-# PanKB Website
+# PanKB Website (PRE-PROD)
 <b>The dynamic Python-based version of the website.
 The Django framework is used as the back-end.
-Data about organisms, genes, genomes, locus_tags and KEGG pathways is stored in a database (locally in a self-deployed MongoDB instance or in a cloud-based Cosmos DB for MongoDB).
-The Microsoft Azure Blob Storage is still used as a data lake to store static semi-structured data, e.g. plots, bibliome and phylogenetic trees (i.e. data that is not used by search or any other scripts generating dynamic content).</b>
+Data about organisms, genes, genomes, locus_tags and KEGG pathways are stored in a database (in a cloud-based Azure Cosmos DB for MongoDB).
+The Microsoft Azure Blob Storage is still used as a data lake to store static unstructured or semi-structured data, e.g., plots, bibliome and phylogenetic trees (i.e., data that are not used by search or any other scripts generating dynamic content).</b>

+## Contributors
+- Front-end, analytics, LLM, data processing via a bioinformatics pipeline: Binhuan Sun, binsun@biosustain.dtu.dk
+- Back-end, ETL pipeline, the website and vector databases, CI/CD pipeline, the github repo maintenance, versioning and backup systems, infrastructure, DevOps: Liubov Pashkova, liupa@dtu.dk

 ## Development Server Configuration
 Tested on Linux Ubuntu 20.04 (may need tweaks for other systems).